 The first detection of emerald ash borer in Connecticut was made using C. fumipennis in 2012 in the town of Prospect, CT (Rutledge, et al., 2013).
 Since then, EAB has been officially detected, through either by C. fumipennis, APHIS-directed purple-prism trapping, in-person visits by CAES personnel or by photographs showing clear signs of EAB, in all 8 counties of Connecticut, and in 166 of its 169 towns.
 For 3 of those counties the first detection was made by C. fumipennis, as were 99 of the town detections (Supplemental Data Figure 1).

 Proportion of EAB as related to time of initial EAB detection – We had 48 sites for which we had a known first EAB detection year.
 This was defined as a site at which more than 30 beetles (X = 70.9 ± 5.25, Median = 66) were collected directly prior to the year EAB was first collected.
 For each site, data were only included in the analysis for years in which at least 50 beetles were collected.
 This number had been determined to be the point at which most available species at a site had been collected (Careless, et al., 2014).
 Sites where EAB was detected in later years, have data available for fewer years post-detection.
 We have 3 sites which date from our first detections of EAB in 2012, and these sites were 10 years post-detection as of 2021.
-Therefore, as we reach further from the initial detection sample size decreases and standard error increases.
-Altogether 15,601 beetles are in the data set were used to create this curve (Figure 2).
+Altogether 15,601 beetles are in the data set were used to create this curve (Figure 2, Supplementary Table 1).

-Average proportion of EAB in C. fumipennis prey roughly followed the theoretical model proposed for population growth; the proportion of EAB rose steeply, crested, then dropped.
+Average proportion of EAB in C. fumipennis prey roughly followed the theoretical model proposed for population growth; the proportion of EAB rose steeply, crested, then dropped with the peak occurring at 4.05 years.
 The model which best fit the data was a quadratic equation.

 On average, the proportion of EAB collected in year zero was 0.108 (SE ± 0.026).
 If we assume the population starts at 1% and doubles each year, as in the theoretical model, that puts detection by C. fumipennis, on average, 4 to 5 years into the invasion.
 There was a range of EAB proportions from 0.01 – 0.52 in the first detection year.